QUESTIONS AND ANSWERS

 Q: So who does the cooking and keeps the boat in order?

-A: There’s not usually a great deal of cooking on board—most of our dinners are ashore (see below), and an array of salads/cold plates are usually the preferred option during the day.
+There’s not usually a great deal of cooking on board—most of your dinners are ashore (see below), and an array of salads/cold plates are usually the preferred option during the day.

 Q: Dinners ashore—do we eat out every night?
 What should I budget for this?